 Located on the Iberian peninsula, the country boasts a rich and intricate history filled with enough legends, Moorish invasions, and conquistadors to keep you captivated by hasta la manana.

 As a result, many of these historical events and figures have had famous buildings in Spain erected in their honor, as well as other notable Spanish monuments.
-From the sweeping halls of the famed La Alhambra in Granada to one of the world’s most stunning museums in Valencia, there’s no shortage of famous Spanish landmarks to see throughout Europe’s fourth-largest nation.
+From the sweeping halls of the famed La Alhambra in Granada to one of the world’s most stunning museums in Valencia, to the impressive architecture and landmarks of Madrid, there’s no shortage of famous Spanish landmarks to see throughout Europe’s fourth-largest nation.

 What’s more, Spain is one of the sunniest countries in Europe, experiencing almost 3,000 hours of sunshine per year and some of the mildest weather.
 You could realistically take a trip to its golden coasts nearly year-round.